netzwerkproduktioner/deploy-to-heroku-public/README.md

 # The workflow
 This is a deployment workflow, which can be run in two different ways.
 It relies on a previous process or workflow which build/collect/assembles your files into one place: an artifact or an repository.
-This workflow starts from this point it downloads an build-artifact from your GitHub-Actions workflwo or pulls a build from a repository.
+This workflow starts from this point it downloads an build-artifact from your GitHub-Actions workflow or pulls a build from a repository.

-You have to choose between these two ways of pluging in this artifact.
+You have to choose between these two ways of plugging in this artifact.

 ## A) __Use an deployment artifact__ from GitHub-Actions (commented)
 Your previous process created an build artifact within your GitHub-Actions-Workflow.
 The name of your __artifact__ must be set with the var __DEPLOY_ARTIFACT__ in the workflow file.
 The build artifact get automatically downloaded into the __BUILD_FILES_FOLDER__ folder.